 - (1) Future PERFORMANCE HOW do you project your organization's future PERFORMANCE?
-HOW do you use findings from PERFORMANCE reviews and KEY comparative and competitive data in your PROJECTIONS? - (2) Continuous Improvement and INNOVATION HOW do you use findings from PERFORMANCE reviews to develop priorities for continuous improvement and opportunities for INNOVATION?
-HOW do you DEPLOY these priorities and opportunities - · to work group and functional-level operations; and - when appropriate, to your suppliers, PARTNERS, and COLLABORATORS to ensure organizational ALIGNMENT?
+HOW do you use findings from PERFORMANCE reviews and KEY comparative and competitive data in your PROJECTIONS?
+HOW do you reconcile any differences between these projections and those developed for your KEY ACTION PLANS (addressed in 2.2a[6])? - (2) Continuous Improvement and INNOVATION HOW do you use findings from PERFORMANCE reviews to develop priorities for continuous improvement and opportunities for INNOVATION?
+HOW do you DEPLOY these priorities and opportunities - to work group and functional-level operations; and - when appropriate, to your suppliers, PARTNERS, and COLLABORATORS to ensure organizational ALIGNMENT?